-The Edig@s electronic business standard was developed to address these challenges and is based on a general description of the gas market in the EU and on existing examples in the deregulated market.
+The Edig@s electronic business standard was developed by the industry to address these challenges and is based on a general description of the gas market in the EU and on existing examples in the deregulated market.
 Edig@s covers the major gas processes and responds to the needs of the major user segments (Traders, Shippers, TSOs, DSOs, Producers).

 The Edig@s specifications make use of internationally recognised information interchange standards such as UN/EDIFACT and XML.
 Edig@s is freely available and easy to implement.